Kmek/StardewFriendship/README.md

 - [ ] Don't forget to either fill in or remove the `PrismJS` codeblock in the `Models` section
 - [ ] Move graph output `<p>` up to below graph button
 - [ ] Move 3 show equation buttons `<div>` above the "chosen situation" `<div>`
+- [ ] Move the "Inflection Points" section above the "Concavity" section